Clydesdale F.C. (1883): History

 The club was formed in 1883, and played its first competitive match in the Lanarkshire Cup in 1884.
 The club was part of the Temperance Movement and its members were teetotallers.
-The media occasionally referred to the club as Rutherglen Clydesdale.
+The media occasionally referred to the club as Rutherglen Clydesdale to distinguish them from the other club of that name based further west closer to the centre of Glasgow.

-Clydesdale started to enter the Scottish Cup in 1885–86, losing 4–2 at home to Tollcross F.C. in its first entry.
+Clydesdale started to enter the Scottish Cup in 1885–86, losing 4–2 at home to Tollcross in its first entry.
 The club entered every season until 1891–92 and never won a tie.

 The club's peak (such as it was) came in the 1888–89 season.
-It reached the second round of the Scottish Cup, thanks to drawing twice against local rivals Rutherglen F.C.; under the rules of the competition at the time, both teams progressed after two draws.
-In the second round, Clydesdale visited Uddingston F.C., and was 4–0 down at half-time, both sides scoring once in the second half.
+It reached the second round of the Scottish Cup, thanks to drawing twice against local rivals Rutherglen; under the rules of the competition at the time, both teams progressed after two draws.
+In the second round, Clydesdale visited Uddingston, and was 4–0 down at half-time, both sides scoring once in the second half.
 The club also reached the semi-final of the Lanarkshire Cup, albeit only thanks to a bye and a default, after the club had initially lost to Rutherglen in the quarter-final.
-In the semi-final, at Royal Albert F.C. of Larkhall, the young Clydesdale side took a shock lead with a shot from Rowan, but the Royalists equalized early in the second half after a long scrimmage, and took the lead with a goal which was "very much offside", and with Clydesdale effectively down to 9 men through injuries, eventually went out 3–1.
+In the semi-final, at Royal Albert of Larkhall, the young Clydesdale side took a shock lead with a shot from Rowan, but the Royalists equalized early in the second half after a long scrimmage, and took the lead with a goal which was "very much offside", and with Clydesdale effectively down to nine men through injuries, eventually went out 3–1.

-The club finished the season with its one cup success, in a Lanarkshire Football Association invitational tournament, which was meant to be played as a series of double-header ties in three separate geographical divisions, the aim to raise funds to buy a trophy for a second XI tournament; however most of the clubs withdrew, with the result that there were only two tournaments, with two entrants in each.
-The Motherwell branch final was then threatened by Motherwell F.C. withdrawing late on, but Clydesdale agreed to step in, to face Carfin Shamrock F.C..
+The club finished the season with its one cup success, in a Lanarkshire Football Association invitational tournament which was meant to be played as a series of double-header ties in three separate geographical divisions, the aim to raise funds to buy a trophy for a second XI tournament; however most of the clubs withdrew, with the result that there were only two tournaments, with two entrants in each.
+The Motherwell branch final was then threatened by Motherwell withdrawing late on, but Clydesdale agreed to step in, to face Carfin Shamrock.
 "Contrary to all expectations" Clydesdale won 1–0.

 Clydesdale had long struggled for crowds, with Rutherglen locals preferring the rival town side or the clubs in nearby Cambuslang.
 By the end of the 1890–91 season, the club was around £20 in debt, and the Rutherglen club proposed a merger.
-The Clydesdale committee agreed to form a new club (to be called Ruglonians) and to play at Southcroft; however the Clydesdale members voted the proposal down on the basis that Clydesdale was at least solvent, unlike the recently-evicted Rutherglen side, and a merger would simply add to the debt for which the Clydesdale would be responsible.
+The Clydesdale committee agreed to form a new club (to be called Ruglonians) and to play at Southcroft; however the Clydesdale members voted the proposal down on the basis that Clydesdale was at least solvent, unlike the recently evicted Rutherglen side, and a merger would simply add to the debt for which the Clydesdale would be responsible.
 The proposal that the Rutherglen members simply join the Clydesdale club was met with dismay, especially given that Rutherglen claimed to have reduced its debts from £60 to £23, while Clydesdale's had been increasing.